The 7 Most Essential Hiring Tools in 2022

 Our philosophy when it comes to references is “trust, but verify.”
 Validate your candidate’s skills, expertise, and capability, as well as how they work alongside others and what unique contributions they can make to your team – all of which can be discovered by a deep dive into their previous roles.

 As tempted as you might be to make an offer and get your new hire on your payroll quickly, just remember: The hiring process doesn’t end at the interview.
-Never underestimate the importance of a hiring screening tools.
+Never underestimate the importance of screening tools.

-6. Candidate experience surveys
+7. Candidate experience surveys

 Ok, we’ll say it again: Whether or not an applicant ultimately goes on to join your team, guaranteeing an excellent candidate experience is key!
 But how do you know what kind of candidate experience you’ve created?